Student-centric advice and objective recommendations

 This prompt gives you 500 words to answer in, which is a decent amount for a college application.
 Take your time to talk about topics that are meaningful to you.
 You don’t have to use all 500 words you’re allotted.
 However, if a college is giving you space to share who you are, you should always try to take full advantage of that opportunity!

-Many students choose HMC because they don’t want to give up their interests in the Humanities, Social Sciences, and the Arts – or HSA as we call it at HMC.
-Briefly describe what you’d like to learn about in your dream HSA class.
+Many students choose Harvey Mudd because they don’t want to give up their interests in the Humanities, Social Sciences and the Arts – or HSA as we call it at HMC.
+Briefly (in 100 words or less) describe what you’d like to learn about in your dream HSA class.
+Your class can either be one chosen from existing classes at HMC, or you are welcome to create your own.
 (100 words or less)

 If you still don’t know by now, Harvey Mudd is all about exploring the intersection of science and humanities.
 A humanities course can be about religion, history, philosophy, literature, performing arts, and more.
 This question is not asking you to pick a class from their catalog.
 They’re asking you what topic you would like to study.
 This could be anything!
 You get to be creative here!

 This prompt gives you a hundred words or less to answer.
 So, your response needs to be concise and have a clear answer.
 Write out a short list of your interests and try to see where those interests intersect with each other.